- ASSOCIATE PROFESSOR Genetics and Genomic Sciences

 Postdoctoral Fellowship, San Raffaele Scientific Institute

-For a number of years, Dr. Brian Brown has been active developing strategies for promoting immunological tolerance.
-His involvement began with his doctoral studies in Canada and his work with virologist Dr. Frank Graham and hematologist Dr. David Lillicrap to establish ways to overcome the immune response hindering hemophilia gene therapy.
+Dr. Brian Brown is broadly trained in molecular and cellular biology with a strong focus on immunology and translational medicine.
+His training began with his doctoral studies in Canada and his work with hematologist Dr. David Lillicrap and virologist Dr. Frank Graham to establish ways to overcome the immune response hindering gene therapy.
 He subsequently did his postdoctoral studies in Italy under the supervision of Drs.
 Luigi Naldini and Maria Grazia Roncarolo, leaders in molecular medicine and immunology.
-There, he helped develop a new platform for controlling gene expression, which has led to improvements in experimental treatments for hemophilia, cancer, and viral infection.
-Now, Dr. Brown and his laboratory are applying this strategy to develop ways to prevent type I diabetes.
+There, he helped develop a new platform for controlling gene expression, which has led to improvements in experimental treatments for genetic disease, cancer, and viral infection.
+In 2008 Dr. Brown joined the faculty of Mount Sinai as an Assistant Professor and he was promoted to Associate Professor in 2013.

 Visit the Brown Lab homepage at: